 About the Expanded Food and Nutrition Education Program

-The Expanded Food and Nutrition Education Program (EFNEP) is a health education program with the purpose to motivate North Carolinians and their families to live healthy and satisfying lives.
-Since 1969, EFNEP has provided to thousands of families the knowledge and skills to improve their overall health and quality of life.
+The Expanded Food and Nutrition Education Program (EFNEP) is a comprehensive health education program developed with the dual-purpose of offsetting the rising national epidemic of chronic illnesses and diseases and assisting families on government-assistance on stretching their food dollars.
+Since 1969, the EFNEP has provided families throughout the United States and its territories the latest research on health and nutrition to improve their quality of life.

-If you are interested in learning more about EFNEP health programming and bringing it to your community, please contact Ahira Sanchez at 919-989-5380 or via email firstname.lastname@example.org.
+If you are interested in bringing the EFNEP into your community, contact Ahira Sanchez at 919-989-5380 or via email email@example.com.